The Sustainable Fashion Production Supply Chain - Small Batch, Quick Turnaround, and Nearshoring

-Supply chain innovation begins with the moment of creation.
+Supply chain innovation begins at the moment of creation.
 Create pieces that minimize waste by challenging your design team to reduce waste in pattern making and material selection.
-As soon as you have the design done, you can collect data around costs and decisions, automating a lot of the work and resulting in savings down the line.
+As soon as you have the design done, you can collect data pertaining to costs and decisions, automating a lot of the work and resulting in savings down the line.

 Bring your production partners closer or re-shore them.
 If you combine no-minimum local production with a successful product and a low-to-no-inventory method, the costs end up being nearly the same as landed costs of the same item produced in larger quantities abroad even if the labor costs are higher.

-It is important for companies to remain agile now more than ever.
-With COVID-19 halting production in Asia and elsewhere, reshoring production is not just about setting a sustainable path for the future but also about maintaining continuity.
+Now more than ever it is important for companies to remain agile.
+With COVID-19 disruptions halting production in Asia and elsewhere, reshoring production is not just about setting a sustainable path for the future but also about maintaining continuity.

 PlatformE is a tech ecosystem that connects your point-of-sales to the supply chain, connecting brands and retailers to a network of low minimum manufacturers that can manufacture on-demand in 2-3 weeks.
-Our team at PlatformE has helped hundreds of brands worldwide leverage the above strategies to become more sustainable financially and environmentally.
-Because of limited inventories and more cash flow, brands are able to test products, boost productivity, drive creativity, and showcase beautiful services and products to end users.
+Our team at PlatformE has helped hundreds of brands worldwide leverage the above strategies to become more sustainable both financially and environmentally.
+Because of limited inventories and more cash flow, brands can test concepts, boost productivity, drive creativity, and showcase beautiful services and products to end users.

-If you think that on-demand local small batch production could be a value for your brand, you may want to learn more about it.
+If you think that on-demand local small batch production could be add value to your brand, you may want to learn more about it.
 Come talk to us!